THRUMS is a a ritual powerdrone project, a collaboration between textile artist Alyssa Semczyszyn, and noise gardener Wayne Mercier.

-Locally sourced Shropshire fleece hand dyed with foraged Phaeolus Schweinizii spun on a century old Canadian Production Loom prepared for use with monotonic plucked drone instrument.
+Locally sourced Shropshire fleece hand dyed with foraged Phaeolus Schweinizii spun on a century old Canadian Production Wheel prepared for use with monotonic plucked drone instrument.
 DSP in Max/MSP/Jitter using Austin Franklin’s PnP.Maxtools https://austinfranklinmusic.com/softw… to manipulate fx chains with live vocals.

 live a/v performance with laptop assemblage, prepared spinning wheel, monotonic plucked drone Instrument, locally sourced undyed grey Icelandic wool.